 The High Sheriff will leave when appropriate.
 It is customary for someone to escort the High Sheriff from the venue and for the High Sheriff to be the first person to leave a formal event.

 6. Press releases

-The High Sheriff is happy for a press release to be issued by an organisation inviting her to an event but no commercial attachment should be made of any kind, save perhaps for the name of a sponsor if the event is sponsored by a commercial organisation.
+The High Sheriff is happy for a press release to be issued by an organisation inviting him to an event but no commercial attachment should be made of any kind, save perhaps for the name of a sponsor if the event is sponsored by a commercial organisation.